 The list below shows the headline features of the service.

-The features page of the company’s website gives incorrect information about the server locations offered by ColanderVPN.
+The features page of the company’s website gives incorrect information about the server locations that ColanderVPN offers.
 That page declares that the company operates servers in four countries.
 However, the full list is shown on the server page of the website – it operates servers in 13 countries.